Cross: Physical gestures

 Cross shapes are made by a variety of physical gestures.
 Crossing the fingers of one hand is a common invocation of the symbol.
 The sign of the cross associated with Christian genuflection is made with one hand: in Eastern Orthodox tradition the sequence is head-heart-right shoulder-left shoulder, while in Oriental Orthodox, Catholic and Anglican tradition the sequence is head-heart-left-right.

 Crossing the index fingers of both hands represents and a charm against evil in European folklore.
 Other gestures involving more than one hand include the "cross my heart" movement associated with making a promise and the Tau shape of the referee's "time out" hand signal.

-In Chinese-speaking cultures, crossed index fingers represent the number 10.
+Crossed index fingers represent the number 10 (十) in Chinese number gestures.